Long-haul, fuel efficient jets underpin demand at Las Vegas air show

 The National Business Aviation Association (NBAA) annual corporate aircraft show kicks off on Tuesday against a backdrop of slowing global economic growth, trade tensions between the United States and China and Brexit uncertainties, factors seen softening demand for corporate jets in the next two years, industry executives and analysts say.

-Nevertheless, the jet makers have had a good year, with deliveries up almost 13% during the first half of 2019, according to data from the General Aviation Manufacturers Association (GAMA).
-Deliveries are being fueled by luxurious new longer-range models hitting the market that offer amenities such as beds and hot showers at 40,000 feet, analysts say.
+Deliveries were up this year almost 13% during the first half of 2019, according to data from the General Aviation Manufacturers Association (GAMA).

+Deliveries, expected to rise 7% in 2020 according to Honeywell, are being fueled by the ramp up of new models that offer longer-ranges and amenities such as beds and hot showers at 40,000 feet.

 An NBAA highlight this year could be the widely-expected launch of a new long-range jet by Gulfstream, which declined comment.